smorrrs/Desperados-III-Resources/timer_setup.md

 This timer includes an autosplitter specifically designed for Desperados III, which will automatically:
 * Start the timer once Devil's Canyon 1 is loaded
-* Split the timer upon starting a new level
+* Split the timer upon loading a new level
 * Stop the timer on the final cutscene in Devil's Canyon 3
 * Pause the timer during any loads